kolanowskim/Inventory-data-collector/README.md

 4. Data is being saved into perl.xlsx

 ## Usage
+- You must put all .txt files to "Data" directory.
+Script will collect all files from there.

 An example of the data the script works on:<br/>
 Computer model;MacBookPro16,3<br/>